craftpip/jquery-confirm/README.md

 ### jquery-confirm
 *alerts, confirms and dialogs in* ***one.***

-VERSION 1.5.1
+v1.5.3

 A multipurpose plugin for alert, confirm & dialog, with Extended features.

-(New in 1.5.0)
-&bull; Keyboard actions (ENTER and ESC)
-&bull; Updated DOCUMENTATION
-&bull; Control over the dialog via `this`
+* Keyboard actions.

-&bull; directly load content via Ajax
+* directly load content via Ajax
-&bull; Auto-close dialog after a specified time
+* Auto-close dialog after a specified time
-&bull; prevent Dialog close on background click
+* prevent Dialog close on background click
-&bull; callback function, and more
+* callback function, and more

 View Detailed [Documentation & Examples](http://craftpip.github.io/jquery-confirm)